melezhik/Sparrow6/posts/Application Less Containers.md

 ```

-So the whole deployment schema **gets inverted** and instead of pushing release via kubectl/helm deploy or friends we pull them directlyfrom containers, however from the final result perspective we get the same gitops pattern where all the state is kept as a source code in some Git repository.
-In other words agents acts as standard configuration management tools, convering containers to desired state, as any confirmation managament tools would do.
+So the whole deployment schema **gets inverted** and instead of pushing release via kubectl/helm deploy or friends we pull them directly from containers, however from the final result perspective we get the same gitops pattern where all the state is kept as a source code in some Git repository.
+In other words agents acts as standard configuration management tools, converging containers to desired state, as any confirmation management tools would do.
 I call it inverted deployment schema.

 The benefits of the schema: